- Israel hits symbols of Hamas rule; scores killed

 Question of the Day

-TEMECULA, CALIF.
-(AP) - Actor Gary Sinise, known for playing a soldier who loses his legs in the film “Forrest Gump,” wants to stage a benefit concert to raise money to build a home in Temecula, Calif., for a Marine who lost his limbs in Afghanistan.
+RICHMOND, VA.
+(AP) - Actor Gary Sinise, known for playing Vietnam War amputee Lt.
+Dan in the film “Forrest Gump,” is keeping his promise to raise money for a southwest Virginia Marine who lost his limbs while on a mine sweep in Afghanistan.

 TWT Video Picks